 Fabrique Nationale P90 Personal Defence Weapon

-As if it weren’t enough, it is balanced in such a way that it can credibly be shot one-handed if needed. *And* there was extensive discussion as to how well its new 5.7mm round could defeat body armour (in fiction, the answer is of course always “very well if a good guy uses it, not so much if a mook does.”)
+As if it weren’t enough, it is balanced in such a way that it can credibly be shot one-handed if needed. *And* there was extensive discussion as to how well its new 5.7mm round could defeat body armour.

 The cherry on top is the transparent magazine, with a high ammunition capacity but also allowing for dramatic close-ups to show that ammunition is running low.

-Below is a P90, followed by its main competitor, the H&K MP7 (featured here with the front grip and shoulder stock deployed and a railed-on red dot sight).
+Here’s a competitor, the H&K MP7 (featured here with the front grip, shoulder stock and iron sights deployed).
 Due to its less radical design, the MP7 often appears in movies (and some games) as a submachinegun with the basic stats rather than PDW stats.
 But it does fire a high-performance, unique round, the 4.6x30mm.